 Having no hacking experience but a strong political background, working for the FSFE was an amazing experience for me and the same will be true for everybody interested in software and users freedom.
 International collaboration, writing policy papers, contact stakeholders and taking care of community activities are just examples of interesting tasks to learn from and that are quite fun in FSFE`s friendly team.
 Erik Albers, Intern 2012

-Interested?
-Please send us an email with your letter of motivation, a CV and references (in English) to email@example.com.
+We do not generally accept unsolicited applications, but you can contact us at email@example.com.
 Please do not send any documents in Microsoft Word document format.
 We won't read them.
 Best use PDF instead.

 We look forward to your application!